-Ground Stages - I, II, and III and Flight Stages - I, II, and III reimbursement by VA.
-Not to be confused with ground school which is formal class training to prepare students to take the FAA written exam for that course.
+Ground Stages - I, II, and III and Flight Stages - I, II, and III

 5. Personal Equipment: Textbooks, course manuals, computers, plotters, and charts are considered personal equipment and are not included in the total course cost listed above.
 Cost of these items will vary depending on the type selected.